away1205/GG-FINAL/README.md

 **Real-time Search Feature:**

-The search feature of the Tokopedia Play  project offers real-time filtering of video content based on user input.
+The Tokopedia Play project's search feature offers real-time video content filtering based on user input.
 As users type in the search bar, the application dynamically filters and displays videos that match the search query in real-time.

 1. **Functionality:** As users type in the search bar, the frontend instantly filters and displays videos whose titles include the typed query.